 Medical marijuana advocates spoke out against the Hazlet ordinance allowing them to ban cannabis before they did so.

-Charles Kwiatkowski, resident of Hazlet for 18 years and currently living with multiple sclerosis, shared his thoughts on the need for cannabis dispensaries in town.
+Charles Kwiatkowski, a resident of Hazlet for 18 years and currently living with multiple sclerosis, shared his thoughts on the need for cannabis dispensaries in town.
 He stressed the need for patients to be able to engage in home cultivation of medical cannabis.

 “The prices at the dispensaries are already so high.
 I can not afford the prices at the dispensary, and there should be home cultivation for patients,” Kwiatkowski said.